samuelbigos/samuelbigos.github.io/_posts/2025-06-09-lets-paint-cthulhu.markdown

 ### 1. Paint the tentacle suckers Succubus Skin

+To make the suckers pop I went over them with a nice deep fleshy tone.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001216.JPG" />

-Once dry, re-shade with the flesh shade mix used above.
+Once dry, I re-shaded with the flesh shade mix used above.

-Once that's dry, do a final dot highlight mixing in Wolf Grey.
-A single dot will give the impression of a glossy slimy sucker (we'll add gloss varnish later).
+Then I did a final dot highlight by adding some Wolf Grey.
+A single dot should give a glossy appearance suggesting slime.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001219.JPG" />

 ### 2. Glaze Cayman Green and Dead Flesh mix on raised parts of flesh including tentacles
-Thin Cayman Green with water or glaze medium, and add some Dead Flesh to it.
-Gently brush it over the raised parts of the flesh that should be highlighted.
-Keep your brush strokes aligned with the muscle fibres where possible.
+I thinned Cayman Green with water and add some Dead Flesh to it.
+Then gently brushed it over the raised parts of the flesh that should be highlighted.
+I tried to keep brush strokes aligned with the muscle fibres to accentuate them.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001214.JPG" />
 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001215.JPG" />

-Be patient and don't add too much Dead Flesh at once and keep the paint thin.
-Keep going until you're glazing mostly pure dead flesh on the most raised parts, like the forehead and cheek bones and tentacles.
+I keep going until the mix was mostly pure dead flesh on the most raised parts, like the forehead and cheek bones and tentacles.
+I went slowly using many layers to make sure the blend was nice and smooth.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001217.JPG" />

 I mostly focused on the head, chest, arms, and tentacles.
 I didn't highlight the wings, either the front or back, mostly because I was under time pressure.

 ### 3. Drybrush water foam with Wolf Grey
-Get a stiff brush, load with Wolf Grey then rub most of it off (more than you think).
-Then wipe back and forth on the water around where the rocks and flesh is emerging.
-Don't be afraid to get foam on the rocks or flesh.
+With a stiff brush I loaded Wolf Grey then rubbed most of it off on a paper towel.
+Then wiped back and forth on the water around where the rocks and flesh is emerging, getting some on the rocks and flesh to help ground them in the water.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001218.JPG" />

-## Finishes
+## Finishing

 ### 1. Eyes
-1. I gave Cthulhu red eyes to match the AHLCG artwork, but for some more detail gave him (it?) a vertically elongated orange iris and black pupil.
+I gave Cthulhu red eyes to match the AHLCG artwork, but for some more detail gave him a vertically elongated orange iris and black pupil.

-2. To do this, first paint the whole eye in Dead White.
-White has much better coverage than red, so the red will go on much easier over white.
+1. I painted the whole eye in Dead White to allow the red to go on easier.

-3. Then, paint over the white with Bloody Red.
+2. Then painted over white with Bloody Red.

-4. Then, again with white, add a vertical slit for the iris, then paint over it with Orange Fire.
+3. Then, again with white, I added a vertical slit for the iris, then painted over it with Orange Fire.

-5. Finally, with Black, make an even thinner vertical slit for the pupil.
+4. Finally, with Black, I made an even thinner vertical slit for the pupil.

 <img class="full" src="/assets/2025-06-08-cthulhu-painting/R0001221.JPG" />